anonbitco/checkerchain-subnet/docs/running_miner_or_vali.md

 > 🧠 You can view logs using:
 >
 > ```bash
-> pm2 logs miner-name
+> pm2 logs miner
 > ```

 > 📌 To stop or restart:
 >
 > ```bash
-> pm2 stop miner-name
+> pm2 stop miner
-> pm2 restart miner-name
+> pm2 restart miner
 > ```

 ---